Welcome To Service Dog Laws in Tennessee

 - If the request would not result in significant physical damage to the property of other people, despite any other reasonable accommodations that may be able to eliminate or reduce the physical damage

-An example of a reasonable accommodation request for an assistance animal may be things like:
+An example of a reasonable accommodation request for an assistance animal:

 - A request to live with an assistance animal at a house, condo, apartment, suite, or another kind of property where a landlord or housing provider has a no-pets policy, or